Solny Adalsteinsson

 Stephen Blake

-Primary geographic interest: Congo Basin, Galapagos Islands, Missouri
+Primary geographic area(s) of interest: Congo Basin, Galapagos Islands, Central Africa, Saint Louis, MO

 David Bogler